Formats of large group conferences

 - Usually, there are smaller group tables, which are accompanied by a moderator, who helps to structure discussions and to record results.

-- Planning measures only when consensus on the desired future has been reached, so planning measures only takes place on the second day.
-By the common consensus over the future, a strong community feeling and the knowledge of each individual that all in the space were involved in the organization of the future and these want to advance, this additional energy sets free so that the action planning goes as fast as nobody would have thought possible.
+- Planning measures only when consensus on the desired future has been reached.
+Hence, planning measures only takes place on the second day.
+Common consensus over the future creates a strong community feeling.
+The knowledge of that everyone has been involved in the process of planning the future and the want to advance it, sets free additional energy so that the action planning goes much faster than anyone would have thought possible.
 Sometimes it takes less than two hours to create actions and action plans that previously convened project teams have not been able to achieve in years.

 - You create community and shape a future together with all participants of the organization (especially suitable after mergers).